khakhalin/notes/keywords/pandas.md

 * A simplified wrapper for **adding homogeneous rows**: `f = f.append(f2)`.
 Takes either a one-row dataframe, or a dictionary.
     * If indices are meaningful, use this notation, and it will check that they don't duplicate.
 If indices are essentially just row numbers, add `ignore_index=True` to make it more relaxed.
 And maybe also `sort=False`, to keep things simple and fast.

-Full-featured in-memory join: `pd.merge`.
+An example of full-featured in-memory join: `pd.merge`.
 Archetypeical use:
         ```python
         res = df_left.merge(df_right[['key1', 'key2', 'col3']],
                              how='right',